-As a Christian homeschool parent, you want to include Bible study in your day.
+As a Christian homeschool mom, you want to include Bible study in your daily schedule.
 Does this mean you simply read the Bible each day and hope to keep your young student’s attention?
 Finding a curriculum that meets the needs of all of your children can be a major challenge.

 As a mother of four, I know that the choices can be overwhelming!
 How do we narrow them and find the best option for our family?

 Are you seeking a curriculum that you can all do together?
 Do you want to facilitate an independent study for older children?
 Every Christian family has different needs.